 We focused our studies on U2OS osteosarcoma cells, which assemble robust SF networks and are widely employed as a model system for investigating SF function (Hotulainen and Lappalainen, 2006; Burnette et al., 2014; Gateva et al., 2014; Tojkander et al., 2015).
-Consistent with previous observations, we found that U2OS osteosarcoma cells displayed dorsal, transverse arc, and ventral SF subtypes, which we distinguished based on their connections to vinculin in FAs and their location within the cell (Figure 1A, left).
-SF subtypes also had distinct patterns of di-phosphorylated myosin regulatory light chain (ppMLC) staining, the form of MLC typically associated with high SF contractility (Ikebe et al., 1988; Chrzanowska-Wodnicka, 1996; Vicente-Manzanares and Horwitz, 2010).
+Consistent with previous observations, we found that U2OS cells displayed dorsal, transverse arc, and ventral SF subtypes, which we distinguished based on their connections to vinculin in FAs and their location within the cell (Figure 1A, left).
+SF subtypes also had distinct patterns of diphosphorylated MLC (ppMLC) staining, the form of MLC typically associated with high SF contractility (Ikebe et al., 1988; Chrzanowska-Wodnicka, 1996; Vicente-Manzanares and Horwitz, 2010).
 Dorsal SFs were devoid of ppMLC, whereas transverse arcs and ventral SFs had punctate ppMLC staining along the length of the fibers (Figure 1A, right), suggesting that dorsal SFs are not intrinsically tensed, whereas transverse arcs and ventral SFs are (Hotulainen and Lappalainen, 2006; Tojkander et al., 2011; Burnette et al., 2014; Tee et al., 2015).
-To test this prediction, we applied laser nanosurgery to sever SFs within each of the subtypes in live cells in order to measure elastic prestress.
-In order to visualize and classify SFs into their subtypes in live cells, we stably transduced U2OS cells with RFP-LifeAct and GFP-paxillin to label F-actin and FAs, respectively.
-Following severing, we tracked the retraction distance, defined as one-half the distance between the severed ends, over time (Figure 1B, Movies S1-S3).
+To test this prediction, we applied laser nanosurgery to sever SFs within each of the subtypes in live cells to measure elastic prestress.
+To visualize and classify SFs into their subtypes in live cells, we stably transduced U2OS cells with RFP-LifeAct and GFP-paxillin to label F-actin and FAs, respectively.
+Following severing, we tracked the retraction distance, defined as one-half the distance between the severed ends, over time (Figure 1B and Supplemental Movies S1-S3).
 As described in our earlier studies, the plateau retraction distance of SFs directly reflects the amount of tension or prestress borne by the fiber (Kumar et al., 2006; Tanner et al., 2010; Chang and Kumar, 2015; Kassianidou et al., 2017a).
 In those studies, the plateau retraction distance was a parameter that was extracted from fitting the SF retraction traces, which typically followed negative exponential curves, to the KV equation.
 Assuming good agreement between the retraction trace and the fitted KV equation, the plateau retraction distance parameter should be equivalent to the measured retraction distance.
-In our current study, we did not observe dorsal SF retractions to have KV behavior (Figure 1B).
+In our current study, dorsal SF retractions did not follow KV behavior (Figure 1B).
 Thus, to facilitate comparisons between subtypes, we compared the measured retraction distance at 45 s, the time point at which SFs largely ceased to retract.
 Dorsal SFs retracted a shorter distance than transverse arcs (p < 0.0001) and ventral SFs (p < 0.0001) (Figure 1C), consistent with the lack of ppMLC staining along dorsal SFs.
-There was also a weak positive correlation between ventral SF length and retraction distance (Spearman's rank correlation coefficient ρ = 0.46), consistent with the idea that longer fibers contain more contractile units (Figure 1D) (Kassianidou et al., 2017a).
-The divergent sizes of dorsal SFs (5 - 15 μm) and ventral SFs (5 - 80 μm) makes comparisons of length-dependence challenging (Figure S1A).
-Nonetheless, when we controlled for length by focusing only on fibers less than 20 μm in length, we found that ventral SFs still retracted more than dorsal SFs (Figure S1B), with a much more pronounced length-dependent retraction.
+There was also a weak positive correlation between ventral SF length and retraction distance (Spearman's rank correlation coefficient $\rho = 0.46$), consistent with the idea that longer fibers contain more contractile units (Figure 1D) (Kassianidou et al., 2017a).
+The divergent sizes of